pbalduino/menios/README.md

 objdump -d hello
 nm hello

-# Create a static library
+# Create a static library (ar/ranlib validation pending)
 ar rcs libhello.a hello.o
 ranlib libhello.a
 nm libhello.a
 ```

+When running binutils under the host harness (`MENIOS_HOST_TEST=1`),
+libc forwards `chmod`, `fchmod`, and `utime` to the host OS.
+That keeps tool metadata intact for workflows like `ar`.
-When running the binutils suite under the host harness (`MENIOS_HOST_TEST=1`), libc forwards `chmod`, `fchmod`, and `utime` to the host OS so tools like `ar` keep permissions and timestamps intact.
-On meniOS itself, those syscalls now reach the kernel for tmpfs-backed paths (e.g., `/tmp`), preserving permissions and timestamps in native runs.
+On meniOS itself, those syscalls now reach the kernel for tmpfs-backed paths (e.g., `/tmp`),
+preserving permissions and timestamps in native runs.
 FAT32 and other filesystems still return `ENOSYS`; follow issues #365 and #317 for that remaining work.
+`ar` and `ranlib` ship in `/bin`, but end-to-end validation on meniOS is still pending.

 See [issue #191](https://github.com/pbalduino/menios/issues/191) for the complete binutils integration test suite.